zxylvlp/PingPHP/README.md

 - For the most of PHPer, such a large number of syntax sugar is very hard to accept.
 - Moreover, when we work with other developers, maintaining the Ping or CS code directly would impede communication.

-- Ping is my wife's name.
-And one of the purposes of writing this library is to help PHPer to improve the work efficiency.
+- And one of the purposes of writing this library is to help PHPer to improve the work efficiency.
 Help us to spend more time with our family and friends.

 ##Installation